 - Previous search queries submitted by the user,

 - Links from or to documents identified by the previous queries,

 - Sampled content from the identified documents

 - Personal information implicitly or explicitly provided by the user.

-When I search for “blackberry,” I just see phone based results.
-Then again, I’ve been looking at a lot of phone related pages over the past few months while considering a new phone to purchase, and I’ve even posted a few posts at Google Plus related to mobile phones.
-I’ve looked at a lot less pages involving food and recipes, and I don’t think I’ve posted more than one or two posts about food.
+When I search for “blackberry,” I just see phone-based results.
+Then again, I’ve been looking at a lot of phone-related pages over the past few months while considering a new phone to purchase, and I’ve even posted a few posts at Google Plus related to mobile phones.
+I’ve looked at a lot fewer pages involving food and recipes, and I don’t think I’ve posted more than one or two posts about food.

 The steps that might be involved in personalization, from a high level, would include the following: